10 ways to save money on your car rental

 5. RELOCATE A CAR

 When travelling from one town to another within in New Zealand, a one-way fee can sometimes apply.
 You can avoid this fee AND get the cheapest prices for rental cars when you relocate a vehicle.

 Relocation deals occur when a rental car company needs to move vehicles from one location to another.
 You’re basically helping them out, so they return the favour and give you the cheapest prices you’ll find – sometimes as low as $1!

 6. CHOOSE PICK UP AND DROP OFF TIMES CAREFULLY

 Rental car companies typically charge their daily rate in 24-hour blocks.
-So, if you pick up at 10am on Tuesday, and drop off at 5pm on Thursday, you could be charged for four days instead of three.
+So, if you pick up at 10am on Tuesday, and drop off at 5pm on Thursday, you could be charged for three days days instead of two.

 Try to time your pick up and drop off times to get the most out of your hire price.
 And try not to be late dropping off!
 If returning a vehicle later than the time listed in your rental agreement, you could be charged for another day's hire, a late return fee, or both.

 Pay for any road tolls or fines promptly, or you risk being charged a hefty admin fee by your rental car company, on top of the fee itself.
 Of course, avoiding parking fines and speeding tickets in the first place is also a great money saving strategy!
 Tolls, on the other hand, are harder to avoid and easier to forget.